FOREX-Dollar wallows near 4-week lows as Yellen sounds cautious note

 By Lisa Twaronite

-TOKYO, June 7 (Reuters) - The dollar edged up but still wallowed close to four-week lows against a basket of currencies on Tuesday, after Federal Reserve Chair Janet Yellen's remarks failed to toss a lifebuoy to the recently foundering greenback.
+TOKYO, June 7 (Reuters) - The dollar wallowed close to four-week lows against a basket of currencies on Tuesday, after Federal Reserve Chair Janet Yellen's remarks failed to toss a lifebuoy to the recently foundering greenback.

-While Yellen remained relatively optimistic about the overall U.S. economic outlook and said the Fed would hike interest rate hikes, she gave no fresh hints about timing, and called last month's U.S. jobs data "disappointing."
+While Yellen remained upbeat about the overall U.S. economic outlook and said the Fed would hike interest rate hikes, she gave no fresh hints about timing, and called last month's U.S. jobs data "disappointing."

-"She was upbeat, but compared to her speech on May 27, when she said a move would be appropriate 'in coming months,' she wasn't specific about timing," said Sue Trinh, senior currency strategist at RBC Capital Markets in Hong Kong.

 The dollar has been under pressure since the U.S. nonfarm payrolls report on Friday showed the slowest job growth in more than five years in May, quashing expectations for a near-term U.S. interest rate hike.